 There are a few steps to this recipe- with the crust, filling and topping- but I think you’ll find it goes surprisingly fast.
 This recipe includes our quick-graham crust, so there is no cookie making/ cooling /crushing to deal with.
 Just press the graham crust dough into the pan with the filling over top.
 And man, it’s crazy how simple cranberries are, just a matter of minutes and they are reduced to a thick and deliciously tart topping.

 Well I have gone on long enough, let’s head to the recipe!
-We hope you love these SCD Holiday Cheesecake Bars- Happy Baking!😊
+And if you love these delicious cheesecake squares we think you’ll also love our SCD Gingerbread Bars!

 Easy Graham Cookie Crust